stepin104873/ROT13-cryptography/MiniProject_C/4_TestPlanAndOutput/README.md

+# Test Plan

+## Description:
-** Description:This provides details on how the testing process will be conducted for a given project.
+This provides details on how the testing process will be conducted for a given project.

+## Test Objectives:
-Test Objectives: The following will ensure that the project under test is error free.
+The following will ensure that the project under test is error free.

 1.To check if data to be encrypted using ROT13 is taken.